RideshareKC program sees renewed interest as gas prices skyrocket

-The Mid-America Regional Council said it’s beginning to see an increased interest in its RideshareKC program.
+The Mid-America Regional Council said it’s beginning to see an increased interest in the RideshareKC program.

 The free program has been operating since 1980 and serves commuters from nine metro counties.
 The service uses your personal and commuter information to match you with other drivers who come and go from the same areas of the Kansas City metro.